bcwaldon/bak-bcwaldon.github.com/_posts/2012-08-20-openstack-folsom-glance-overview.md

 Version 2.0 of the OpenStack Images API is largely defined based on the work that was finished in the Folsom release of Glance.
 Expect a separate post covering the v2.0 API spec itself.

-I wanted to specifically thank Mark Washenberger, Alex Meade, and Iccha Sethi of Rackspace for their outstanding work on the v2.0 API implementation!
+I wanted to specifically thank Mark Washenberger, Alex Meade, Iccha Sethi and Nikhil Komawar of Rackspace for their outstanding work on the v2.0 API implementation!

 See the [super-blueprint on launchpad](https://blueprints.launchpad.net/glance/+spec/api-2).